2017-18 Siena Women's Basketball Photo Day

 Simmonds enjoyed a decorated collegiate playing career at both Providence (2001-03) and George Washington (2003-06), where she combined to appear in 116 games (110 starts) while totaling 1,279 points, 796 rebounds, 211 steals and 117 blocks.
 She was named to the Big East All-Rookie Team following her freshman season with the Friars in 2001-02, and was a two-time All-Atlantic 10 selection with the Colonials, earning Second Team recognition in 2004-05 and First Team distinction as a senior in 2005-06.
 A two-time team captain, Simmonds led GW to 46 wins and a pair of A-10 Regular Season Championships and NCAA Tournament victories in her two seasons playing for the program.

 Simmonds played professionally for three seasons in Europe (2006-09) for Kastoria (Greece), Cesis (Latvia) and Mersin (Turkey).
 She was also a member of the Jamaican National Team which competed in a pre-Olympic qualifier in the Summer of 2007.

 Simmonds graduated from George Washington in 2006 with her Bachelor of Arts degree in Criminal Justice with a minor in communications, and received an Associate's degree in Nursing from EPCI College of Technology in 2012.
-A native of Orange, N.J., Simmonds and her husband, Ernest Livesay, are the proud parents of a four-year old son, Nathaniel.
+A native of Orange, N.J., Simmonds is the proud parent of five-year old, Nathaniel.